 “Early testing has been extremely promising, showing our platform can rapidly respond to electricity market signals and shift AI workloads to when and where power is more readily available.
 This reduces strain on the energy system, lowers operator’s energy costs and unlocks additional capacity in existing infrastructure, meaning quicker connections to the grid.”

-Marcel Zalloua, co-CEO of ResetData said:
+Marcel Zalloua, co-CEO of ResetData, said:

 “It’s great to be working with FlexSysAI, CSIRO and The University of Queensland on this pilot.
 As Australia’s sovereign AI infrastructure provider, we want to enable Australian innovation by providing the infrastructure to test and prove new ideas that can have a meaningful impact across the industry.